PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 ### Check that the Docker containers are running

-The UI should be running at [http://localhost:80/](http://localhost:80/)
+The UI should be running at [http://localhost:80/](http://localhost:80/) with default username and password `admin`:`password`.
+Default organization name will be `Default`.
+You can edit it in database using mongo-express.

 The backend should be running at [http://localhost:8000/](http://localhost:8000/)